“Put yourself into their shoes for a moment.”

 “Imagine a particular topic is being taught to you, yet you don’t understand what that means to you in your everyday life.
 You don’t see yourself, hear yourself, feel any kind of connection with that delivery.
 That can become very isolating.”

-Thomas, who presented a BBC documentary about the lack of Black and ethnic minority teachers in Bristol’s schools in 2018, is one member of the profession involved in the One Bristol Curriculum, which aims to “integrate the full history of Bristol and the UK” and make the syllabus one all pupils can relate to.
+Thomas, who presented a BBC documentary in 2018 about the lack of Black and ethnic minority teachers in Bristol’s schools, is one member of the profession involved in the One Bristol Curriculum, which aims to “integrate the full history of Bristol and the UK” and make the syllabus one all pupils can relate to.

 The report identified three key themes underpinning the educational inequality in Bristol: an unrepresentative curriculum, a lack of diversity in teaching staff and school leadership – only 4.4% of Bristol’s teachers are BAME, around half the national average – and poor engagement with parents.